Performance Estimation for Smooth and Strongly Convex Sets: Separating Hyperplane Algorithms as an SDP

 A successful algorithm design would be a selection of $H$ such that no solution to the above system exists, as a failure to have $n_k\in SH_C(x_k)$ exist for some $k$ implies $x_k\in\interior C$.
-Noting that every separating hyperplane $n_i$ must be normal to the set $C$ at some $z_i$, this system can be rewritten in terms of interpolation with $\I=\{0,\dots,N,\star\}$ as

-\cref{Thm:Interpolation_NoSlack} enables this decision problem to be described as a (rather cumbersome) system of quadratic inequalities using our first three interpolation conditions~\eqref{Eqn:Condition1}-\eqref{Eqn:Condition3}:
+Noting that every separating hyperplane $n_i$ must be normal to the set $C$ at some $z_i$, this system can be rewritten in terms of interpolation with $\I=\{0,\dots,N\}$. \cref{Thm:Interpolation_NoSlack} enables this decision problem to be described as a system of quadratic inequalities using our first three interpolation conditions~\eqref{Eqn:Condition1}-\eqref{Eqn:Condition3}: